giedrebi/BIT_SPRINT_2/README.md

     <a href="../index.html">Web developer</a>
 </div>
 ```
-To style sidebar I added these selectors in style.css file:
+To style sidebar I added these declarations in style.css file:
 ```
 .sidebar {
     position: fixed;